sjbennett123/polarlarp/content/event_postmortem.md

 *(go around and ask everyone)*

-- Worked well and highlights
+- What props worked well what do you feel the highlights were?
-- No used at all
+- Were any props not used at all?
-- Not fit for purpose
+- Were any props not fit for purpose or broken?
-- Broken
-- Needed more or missing
+- Were there any props that were missing or that we needed more of?

 ## Writeups